terramate-io/terramate/docs/cli/code-generation/generate-hcl.md

   :::

 - `stack_filter` *(optional block)* Stack filter allow to filter stacks where the code generation should be executed.
 Currently, only path-based filters are available but tag-based filters are coming soon.
-Stack filters do neither support Terramate Functions nor Terramate Variables.
+Stack filters support neither Terramate Functions nor Terramate Variables.
 For advanced filtering of stacks based on additional conditions and complex expressions please use `condition` argument. `stack_filter` blocks have precedence over `conditions` and will be executed first for performance reasons.
 A stack will only be selected for code generation if any `stack_filter` is `true` and the